prologin/sadm/docs/source/setup.rst

   python install.py mdbdns
   mv /etc/named.conf{.new,}
   # ^ To replace the default configuration by our own.
-  systemctl enable mdbdns && systemctl start mdbdns systemctl enable named && systemctl start named
+  systemctl enable --now mdbdns
+  systemctl enable --now named

 We now need to add a record in ``mdb`` for our current machine, ``gw``, so that DNS configuration can be generated::